 Parental education was graded on a scale from 1 (representing 9 years of schooling or less) to 6 (representing a master or doctoral degree).
 Income was also graded on a six-point Likert scale, with 1 corresponding to an annual income less than approximately 10 500 USD in the local currency, and 6 to approximately 52 500 USD or more).
 SES was operationalized as the mean of both parents’ education and income levels.
-IQ was estimated as the mean scaled score according to published norms (mean = 10; sd = 3) of the two sub tests Block design and Information from the Wechsler Intelligence Scale for Children (WISC, 4th Edition; Wechsler, 2003).
+IQ was estimated as the mean scaled score according to published norms (mean = 10; SD = 3) of the two sub tests Block design and Information from the Wechsler Intelligence Scale for Children (WISC, 4th Edition; Wechsler, 2003).
 These subtests were chosen as they had the highest loadings on full scale IQ according to published Swedish norms.
+IQ was missing for seven children with ADHD.
 As can be seen in Table 1, no significant group differences between children with and without ADHD were found for SES, IQ, age, or gender proportion.

-[TABLE 1 HERE]
+(TABLE 1 HERE)

 Questionnaires